hellstromme/BraveNewWorldFoundrySystem/COPILOT_REFERENCE.md

 }
 ```

+**Changed from V1**:
+- Was: `skillKey` (string key from actor.system.skills)
+- Now: `skillId` (Item document ID, or null to use trait default)

 **Returns**: Promise\<ChatMessage\> or null

 **Flow**:
-1. Validates actor, trait, and skill exist
+1. Validates actor and trait exist
-2. Calculates pool: trait.value + skill.value + bonusDice (min 1)
+2. Looks up skill Item by ID (if provided)
+3. Calculates: `traitDice d6 + (skillBonus || traitDefault)`
-3. Prompts for target number if not provided (using DialogV2 or Dialog)
+4. Prompts for target number if not provided
-4. Evaluates roll with `Roll` class
+5. Evaluates roll with `Roll` class (exploding 6s)
-5. Renders chat card from `templates/chat/skill-roll-card.hbs`
+6. Renders chat card from `templates/chat/skill-roll-card.hbs`
-6. Posts message with flags for automation
+7. Posts message with flags for automation

 #### `BNW.dice.promptTargetNumber(options)`
 Shows dialog to get target number from user.